Seven Strategies to Increase Blood Flow in Your Feet

 - A feeling of coldness in your hands and feet

 In this article, you’ll see how you can improve the quality of your circulation.
-This is especially true of the circulation in your lower body.
+We’ll be focusing on the circulation of your lower body in particular.

-7 changes that improve the circulation in your legs
+7 changes that improve blood flow in your legs

 1. Stimulate circulation with aloe vera

-This remedy, besides encouraging circulation in your legs, gives you rest, freshness, and relieves both the feeling of heaviness and tingling.
+Besides encouraging circulation in your legs, this remedy gives you rest, freshness, and may ease feelings of heaviness in your legs.

 What do you need to do?